 State universities are "public entities" and the solicitation and receipt of donations for the university, promoting and aiding the university, fundraising for the university, and keeping records of such activities are vital and indispensable government functions.
-Affiliated foundations that undertake these activities on behalf of universities perform government functions and are therefore "public entities" subject to the same open records law.
+Affiliated foundations that undertake these activities on behalf of universities perform government functions and are therefore "public a governmental function.

 N.D.A.G.
-2013-O-19 December 23, 2013, to NDSU Research Park Ventures, LLC authority or perform a governmental function.
+2013-O-19 December 23, 2013, to NDSU Research Park Ventures, LLC supported by and expends public funds on behalf of NDUS.
+Foundation records relate to the public business of NDUS.
+Foundation is therefore a public entity.

-A "public entity" includes entities that are created or recognized by state statute, or by an action of a political subdivision, to exercise public
+A "public entity" includes entities that are created or recognized by state statute, or by an action of a political subdivision, to exercise public authority or perform

 N.D.A.G.
-2013-O-10 June 25, 2013, to North Dakota University System Foundation
+2013-O-10 June 25, 2013, to North Dakota University System Foundation Foundation is governmental function.